19-28 February 2020 Djibouti Exit and Massawa Eritrea

 In the end, we never took the Djibouti tour, it was just too expensive at $400 USD.
 Also, the guy who was supposed to be working on our sail did nothing, so after 7 days – we took it back.
 Together with Steve and Liz on Liberte, Diane and Mariona made the necessary repairs.
 Diane used her own sewing machine as well as re-stitching a lot of the sunbrella strip on by hand.
 We rented an office space in the “marina” for $100 USD (for a day) and went at it.

 All told, we stayed 10 days in Djibouti.
 Its a shame really because we ended up leaving with a bad impression.
 It seems there are lots of angry people shouting at each other.
 Its not a culture that I can appreciate.
-So, since our weather window was vanishing quickly, we sailed on in the morning of 17 February, bound for Massawa Eritrea.
+When checking in, I noticed the tidal range made challenging the wall at Customs a bit of a challenge, so I made sure to check the tides with TidesChart.com before going back there.
+Since our weather window was vanishing quickly, we sailed on in the morning of 17 February, bound for Massawa Eritrea.
 We had strong winds for most of it, but in the last 12 hours had to motor in, and this bird sat on our whisker pole for most of it, taking a break.

 Our “buddy boat” for a lot of this trip is Liberte, Australian flagged, with Steve and Liz Coleman on board.
 We first met them in Trinidad, about 8 years ago.